Sciss/LucreSTM/README.md

 ## requirements / installation

-LucreSTM builds with sbt 0.12 against Scala 2.10 (default) and 2.9.2.
+LucreSTM builds with sbt 0.12 against Scala 2.10.
 It depends on [Scala-STM](http://nbronson.github.com/scala-stm/) 0.7.

 ## linking to LucreSTM